3 Common Mistakes To Avoid If You're Going Meat-Free

 I fell into the cheese trap immediately after abandoning meat.
 I was like most people who are falsely convinced that humans require massive amounts of protein to achieve good health or weight loss (the next item on this list will provide an explanation as to why this protein myth is just not true).

-Needless to say, during the first two years of living as a vegetarian, I consumed nothing but veggie pizza, cheese fries, veggie Stromboli, quesadillas, salad topped with shredded cheddar cheese, etc. If a meal contained cheese and vegetables, I was on it like white on rice.
+Needless to say, during the first two years of living as a vegetarian, I consumed nothing but vegetarian pizza, cheese fries, bean and cheese quesadillas, salad topped with shredded cheddar cheese, etc. If a meal contained cheese and vegetables, it was on my plate.

 2. Bring on the carbs.

-If you're anything like me, you crave bread.
-Rest assured, you do not have to give it up!
-Instead, experiment with almond flour, rice flour, and/or chickpea flour.
-These natural alternatives are packed with nutrients the body thrives on.
+When you're craving bread, rest assured, you do not have to give it up!
+Instead, experiment with almond flour, rice flour, or chickpea flour.
+These natural alternatives are packed with nutrients and will satiate your cravings.

 If your goal is optimal health and wellness, you must make an actual effort to consume a diet rich in whole, plant-based foods.
 Do not replace meat with flour.
 Do not replace meat with cheese.
 Replace meat with the mineral- and vitamin-packed carbohydrates that your body craves.